Aster Family (Asteraceae)

 Easy identification There are at least eight species of sunflower native to the preserve that are very similar in appearance, and to add to that frustration, hybridizing among sunflower species is possible.
 However, sawtooth sunflower is easy to identify.
 It is Nachusa’s tallest sunflower, and the leaves usually have serrated edges, but the most distinguishing feature is its smooth reddish stem (often with a powdery white coating).
 Like other sunflowers its nectar and pollen are very important for bees and butterflies.
 Also other parts of the plant (leaves, stem pith, juices, and seeds) are food to many insects (caterpillars, flies, beetles, grasshoppers, aphids, and the sunflower spittlebug).
 The fat and protein content of the seeds are very important for birds and rodents to get through the winter lean times.
 Scientific name origin Helianthus is Greek, helios, meaning sun, and anthus, meaning flower.
 Grosseserratus is Latin meaning, with large sawteeth. showy goldenrodSolidago speciosa

-Goldenrods were formerly in the genus Solidago which means to make whole.
-Many goldenrod species were used as medicines before the modern age.
+Latex rich Did you know Thomas Edison and others experimented with using goldenrods as a source of rubber?
+This is because some species are rich in latex.
+Medicinal uses Many goldenrod species were used as medicines before the modern age.
 Goldenrod does seem to act like a diuretic and in Europe is used in teas to flush out kidney stones and stop inflammatory diseases of the urinary tract.
 The genus for goldenrods used to be Solidago (to make whole) but recently stiff goldenrod and a few others were put in their own genus.
 It certainly looks a bit different with its fuzzy thick leaves, stem, and flower head.
-Did you know Thomas Edison and others experimented with using goldenrods as a source of rubber?
-This is because some species are rich in latex.
 Scientific name origin Oligoneuron is Greek for few-nerved.
 Rigidum is Latin for stiff. tall coreopsisCoreopsis tripteris

 Goldenrods are very common all over the USA (at least 90 species).
 They were even proposed as our national flower due to the idea that the many tiny flowers are needed to make a perfect whole.
 Goldenrod plants form clones so dense no other plants can get in.
 This short, flat-topped narrow-leaved species, with the long name is a welcome addition to the prairie, attracting many insect pollinators.
 Because goldenrods bloom at the same time as the non-showy ragweeds people confuse the two.
 Ragweed pollen is tiny and wind pollinated while goldenrod pollen is large and sticky and requires insects to move it around.
 Only the ragweed pollen annoys our noses.
 Scientific name origin Euthamia is Greek for well-crowded.
 For the species gymnospermoides, the suffix "oides" in Latin means it resembles, in this case a genus Gymnosperma. wild quinineParthenium integrifolium